MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-agent-experience.md

 - **Longest customer monologue**: The longest amount of time that the customer spoke during the conversation.
 - **Switches per conversation**: The number of times the conversation switched from agent to customer, and vice versa.

-The **Sessions** tab displays details about the number of voice calls between the agent and the customer, as well as the duration, date, and time of the conversation.
+The **Sessions** tab displays details about the number of voice calls between the agent and the customer, and the duration, date, and time of the conversation.

 ## Consult with Microsoft Teams users